WARNER EXTENDS IT’S DEAL WITH YOUTUBE

 Warner Music has extended its deal with YouTube, and is very excited about its new partnership with the Google video site.
 Though it’s mainly excited about the length of the new deal, and the fact that it’s not committed to anything for too long.
 So basically what the major is saying is “with this new deal in the bag, we can’t wait to start negotiating the next deal”.
 Such is the peculiarity of the music industry’s relationship with YouTube.

 The mini-major’s CEO Steve Cooper last week wrote in a memo to staff, published by Variety, that: “I wanted to let you all know that, following months of tough negotiations, we’ve extended our deals with YouTube, separately for music publishing and recorded music.
 On the publishing side, Warner/Chappell tirelessly championed songwriters’ rights, and equally, our recorded music team was relentless on behalf of our artists and our music”.

-The issue is that it’s hard for music companies to keep their songs and recordings off the user-upload platform, and those pesky safe harbour laws mean that the music industry hasn’t to date been able to shift responsibility for keeping unlicensed music off YouTube onto YouTube itself.
+The issue is that it’s hard for music companies to keep their songs and recordings off the user-upload platform, and those pesky safe harbour laws mean that the music industry hasn’t to date been able to shift responsibility for keeping unlicensed music off YouTube onto YouTube itself and that is why there has been a large amount of people now going to buy YouTube views.
 This, the music industry argues, greatly weakens the negotiating hand of the rights owners, hence them only reluctantly doing licensing deals with the Google site.